bradykuo/Lung-Cancer-Prediction/README.md

 - Create a web interface for predictions

 ## Contributing
-Feel free to fork the project and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License
 This project is available for academic and educational purposes.